hsiehdog/havenmind-front/README.md

 ## Next steps

 - Swap the mock data with your real maintenance APIs by setting `NEXT_PUBLIC_API_BASE_URL`.
+- Configure `AWS_S3_*` variables on the backend so uploads made from the Home Journal Documents card persist safely.
 - Extend the dashboard cards to show asset-level schedules, invoices, or tenant requests.
 - Stream chat responses from your AI service so the HavenMind copilot can summarize repairs in real time.